input-output-hk/peras-design/site/reports/tech-report-2.md

 ## Formal specification

-The formal specification is implemented in Agda as a relational specification.
+The formal specification of Ouroboros Peras is implemented in Agda as a relational specification.
 It provides a small-step semantics of the protocol that describes how the system can evolve over time.

-Computational aspects in general are not considered, but are only defined by types, which might be refined by properties.
+Computational aspects in general are not considered and in many cases even left abstract.
+We make use of parameterization of modules to refer to those entities.
 The block-tree is an example of such a type that is not implemented in the formal specification, but on the other hand defined by properties specifying the behavior of an implementation of this data structure.

-This is different approach to for example the formal ledger specification, where the formal specification is also directly executable.
+This is a different approach to the formal ledger specification, where the formal specification is also executable.

-We considered and investigated the following approaches to link the formal specification with an executable specification in Haskell
+We considered the following approaches to link the formal specification with an executable specification in Haskell

-* Relational specification, make it decidable and use that executable version as reference implementation
-    Pro: yields an executable specification in Haskell.
-    Con: requires decidable versions of each small step.

-* Relational specification, formulate test properties and prove that test properties conform
-    Pro: yields properties in Haskell
-    Con: no executable specification in Haskell

-* Relational specification together with an executable specification and prove their equivalence
-    Pro: yields an executable specification in Haskell
-    Con: consistency and completeness proofs may be difficult

-Restrictions:
+* *Decidable, relational specification in Agda*: This would yield an executable specification, that can also be used in Haskell via the MAlonzo backend.
+Unfortunately agda2hs can not be used for code extraction, as the formal specification relies on the Agda standard library which is not supported by agda2hs

+* *Relational specification together with an executable test specification*: The test specification can be lifted from Haskell into Agda and proven sound with respect to the formal specification in Agda.
+This approach does not provide us with a full executable specification, but this is also not required and just focusing on the properties to be executed in the test-cases is sufficient.
+This approach has been chosen and implemented, see *Conformance testing* below

+In order for the formal specification to also establish a link with research, we started prototyping properties and proofs needed to show safety and liveness for Ouroboros Peras protocol.
+Those first attempts look promising and could potentially replace pen and paper proofs.

+Restrictions of the formal specifications:

 * fixed set of participants

-## Formally verified properties from the research paper

-## Formally verified test executions

 # Conformance testing